MicrosoftDocs/Viva/Viva/engage/eac-as-access-eac.md

     - Publish draft campaigns to be **Active** and viewable to all users in the network.
     - Set Active campaigns to **Ended** when a campaign is finished.
     - Republish "Ended" campaigns as "Active" again for reoccurring campaigns.
-    - Delete campaigns that aren't relevant or were created by mistake.
+    - Delete campaigns that are not relevant or created by mistake.
     - Update certain assets on a campaign page such as:
         - Goal tracker
         - Cover photo